Journalism v/s mass communication: Which one is better?

 In recent times, the students have a good number of options to choose from when it comes to journalism and mass communication as a number of disciplines have been devised under these two courses.
-Some of them are: Bachelors in Journalism, Bachelors in Journalism and Mass communication, Bachelors in Mass Media and Mass Communication and Bachelors in Communication Studies.
+Some of them are as follows - Bachelors in Journalism, Bachelors in Journalism and Mass communication, Bachelors in Mass Media and Mass Communication and Bachelors in Communication Studies and many others.

 As for job prospects, in the wake of the proliferation of new media, there are opportunities in both the fields.
-Those who opt for journalism can look for work in various news media organisations such as news agencies, television and radio news channels, newspapers, magazines and news portals.
-Those who wish to make a career in mass communication have options in varied fields such as NGOs, public relations and advertising agencies, corporate communication, communication solution organisations, UN organisations and media academics.
+Those who opt for journalism can look for work in various news media organizations such as news agencies, television and radio news channels, newspapers, magazines and news portals.
+Those who wish to make a career in mass communication have options in varied fields such as NGOs, public relations and advertising agencies, corporate communication, communication solution organizations, UN organizations and media academics.

-How much you earn after getting the degree depends totally on what your role and the organization.
-Journalism is an underpaid profession so if money is high on your list of things you want to achieve, you'd want to consider things.
-Roles in advertising agencies are usually better paid than journalism so if you are keen on selling things or ideas to people, advertising would be ideal.
+How much you earn after getting the degree depends totally on what's your role and what kind of organization you are working for.
+Journalism mostly is said to be an underpaid profession so, if money is a high priority on your list of things that you want to achieve or the ones you'd consider when taking a job then mass communication fields might be better for you.
+Some roles in advertising agencies are usually better paid than those in a news agency so if you are keen on selling things or ideas to people, advertising would be ideal.

 • Asian College Of Journalism (ACJ)